turnermike/foundation-6-webpack-bootstrap/README.md

 # Foundation 6 Webpack Boilerplate
-A starter/bootstrap project using Webpack and Foundation.
+A starter/bootstrap project for static websites using Webpack and Foundation.

 Using:
 - Webpack 2